 Treasures in Trinity College Dublin: February to April 2017

-The last chance to see this exhibition is this Thursday, 27th April, 5pm to 6:30pm in the old Anatomy Building at Trinity College Dublin.
-See here for more information.
+The last chance to see this exhibition was Thursday, 27th April, 5pm to 6:30pm in the old Anatomy Building at Trinity College Dublin.

 Ellen’s Treasures are specimens and (prints of) watercolour drawings from over 200 years ago, collected or drawn by Ellen Hutchins when aged twenty to twenty eight, alongside some modern day photographs of plants Ellen loved; all from Bantry Bay, West Cork.